Tucupita Marcano Player Props: Pirates vs. Brewers

-Tucupita Marcano -- with an on-base percentage of .233 in his past 10 games, 58 points lower than his season-long percentage -- will be in action for the Pittsburgh Pirates versus the Milwaukee Brewers, with Corbin Burnes on the hill, on July 1 at 4:05 PM ET.
+On Sunday, Tucupita Marcano (.321 slugging percentage in past 10 games, with zero home runs) and the Pittsburgh Pirates face the Milwaukee Brewers, whose starting pitcher will be Colin Rea.
+First pitch is at 1:35 PM ET.

-In his previous game he had a one-hit performance (1-for-4) against the Brewers.
+He had a one-hit showing in his most recent game (1-for-4) against the Brewers.

 Tucupita Marcano Game Info & Props vs. the Brewers